Windows

 git --version

-Note: You can launch many windows programs from the terminal, e.g. to launch VS Code that we installed previously, you would type in code, let’s use this to check the version of vscode that we installed:
+Note: You can launch many Windows programs from the terminal.
+For example, to launch Positron that we installed previously, you would type positron.
+Let’s use this to check the version of Positron that we installed:

 Configuring Git user info